by Jason Wasserman MD PhD FRCPC

 Anaplastic thyroid carcinoma is an uncommon and very aggressive type of thyroid gland cancer.
 While the tumour starts from cells normally found in the thyroid gland, it is often described as undifferentiated because the cells in the tumour look nothing like normal thyroid cells when examined under the microscope.

 Anaplastic thyroid carcinoma is a fast-growing tumour that starts in the thyroid gland.
 As a result, people often notice a growth in the front of the neck.
-As the tumour grows it can put pressure on surrounding tissues such as the esophagus or trachea.
-This can result in difficulty breathing or swallowing food.
+As the tumour grows, it can put pressure on surrounding tissues such as the esophagus or trachea, resulting in difficulty breathing or swallowing food.

 At present, we do not know what causes a person to develop anaplastic thyroid carcinoma.